From Folk Art on the second floor,

 Stringing lights in the square

-Of Coahuila, remembering lanterns at dusk
+Of Coahuila, remembering lanterns

 That glowed between trees,

-Patterns that moved with the branches
+Patterns that moved with the

 Where he walked with his wife